thcheung/UMGTN/README.md

 # UMG

-The Code and Password of the datasets will be released.
+The Code and datasets will be released once the paper is accepted.